babbltd/BASICS/README.md

 Business Assistance System for Individual and Community Success

-BASICS is a system architecture and protocol for operating business-focused applications.
+BASICS is a protocol for operating business-focused applications.